bizcoine/common-blockchain/README.md

 **Parameters**: Array of addresses

 Returns an array of address summaries.
-Each summary must not disclude unconfirmed transactions from its information.
+Summaries must not exclude statistics from unconfirmed transactions.

+Subjective to the node.

 ``` javascript
 [